Paul Dahdah

-Paul Dahdah, O.C.D. (born 8 January 1941) is a former bishop of the Apostolic Vicariate of Beirut.
+Paul Dahdah, OCD (born 8 January 1941) is a former bishop of the Apostolic Vicariate of Beirut.

-Biography

-Dahdah was born in Zgharta, Lebanon.
-He joined to the Order of the Discalced Carmelites and received on 17 April 1966 his ordination to the priesthood.
+He was born in Zgharta, Lebanon.
+He joined the Discalced Carmelites and was ordained to priesthood on 17 April 1966.

 Pope John Paul II appointed him Archbishop of Baghdad on 30 May 1983.
 He received his episcopal consecration of the Apostolic Nuncio in Lebanon, Luciano Angeloni, on 21 August of the same year.
 His co-consecrators were Raphael I Bidawid, Chaldean Catholic Patriarch of Babylon and Paul Bassim, OCD, Vicar Apostolic Emeritus of Beirut.

-On 30 July 1999 he was appointed Vicar Apostolic of Beirut and Titular Bishop of Arae in Numidia.
+On 30 July 1999 Dahdah was appointed Vicar Apostolic of Beirut and Titular Bishop of Arae in Numidia.
 On 2 August 2016, Pope Francis accepted his age-related resignation.